DataDog/integrations-core/terraform/README.md

 ## Overview

 The Datadog Terraform provider allows you to interact with the Datadog API through a Terraform configuration.
-You can manage your Datadog resources, such as Dashboards, Monitors, Logs Configuration, etc., with this configuration.
+You can manage your Datadog resources, such as Dashboards, Monitors, Logs Configuration, etc, with this configuration.

 ## Setup